Estimated reading time: 5 minutes

 2. Big Picture Thinker

-The team leader needs to be able to see the big picture and understands how what the team is working toward affects church goals and strategy.
+The team leader needs to be able to see the big picture and understand how the team’s work aligns with the church’s goals and strategy.

 3. Coach